 The intrinsic rate of increase (rm) has a zero value when the population is stable, a positive value when the population is rising, and a negative value when the population is declining (Stark et al., 2007).
 It may be used as a measure of population vigour, which is a crucial indication of population dynamics and is regarded as a measurement of a population's capacity to expand exponentially in an unlimited environment, providing a valuable indicator of an insect's life-history characteristics (Dixon, 1987).
 In present study the intrinsic rate of increase (rm) recorded positive value on the all-tested hosts.
 Similar result observed by Golizadeh et al. (2009) and Jafary-Jahed et al. (2019).
 The generation time and population doubling time decreased on cabbage compared to cauliflower and red cabbage, while monthly rate of increase increased.
 It may be due to variations in nutritional quality, host plant physiology, and biochemical constituents (Keerthi et al., 2024; Jafary-Jahed et al., 2019: Marchioro & Foerster, 2014).

-Figure 1: Effect of different brassica hosts on the survivorship (lx) and life expectancy (ex) of P. xylostella
+Figure 1.
+Effect of different brassica hosts on the survivorship (lx) and life expectancy (ex) of P. xylostella

-Figure 2: Effect of different brassica hosts on the survivorship (lx) and mortality (dx) of P. xylostella
+Figure 2.
+Effect of different brassica hosts on the survivorship (lx) and mortality (dx) of P. xylostella

-Figure 3: Effect of different brassica hosts on stage-specific survivorship (lx) and mortality (dx) of P. xylostella
+Figure 3.
+Effect of different brassica hosts on stage-specific survivorship (lx) and mortality (dx) of P. xylostella

-Figure 4: Effect of different brassica hosts on the stage-specific generation mortality
+Figure 4.
+Effect of different brassica hosts on the stage-specific generation mortality

 (k-value) of P. xylostella

-Figure 5: Effect of different brassica hosts on the female survivorship(lx) and natality(mx) of P. xylostella
+Figure 5.
+Effect of different brassica hosts on the female survivorship(lx) and natality(mx) of P. xylostella

-Table 1: Stage-specific life table of P. xylostella at various Brassica hosts
+Table 1.
+Stage-specific life table of P. xylostella at various Brassica hosts